subithou/Python/variables_dataType.md

 ```

 ### Floating point Number
-* float or Floating point Number whih can be positive and negative numbers with decimals.
+* Float or Floating point Number whih can be positive and negative numbers with decimals.
 * Also it can be represent using **e** or **E**, which indicate the power of 10.
 ```
 Example for Floating point number :